Skip to content

 The Chinese Dragon

-Dragons have very strong symbolism in Chinese culture.
+Dragons have powerful symbolism in Chinese culture.
 While the Chinese Dragon’s existence is based on the theories of Chinese alligators, snakes, nature worship, and thunder, the creature symbolizes good luck, strength, and power.
 It also represents absolute control over weather and water, like rainfall, storms, and typhoons.

 What is the origin of the Chinese Dragon?

-Since dragons are mystical creatures, it’s only natural that they’re related to high powers, and the Chinese Dragon is no different.
+Since dragons are mystical creatures, it’s only natural to be related to high powers, and the Chinese Dragon is no different.
 A symbol of royalty in ancient China, Liu Bang, the father of the Han dynasty, claimed his mother had a dream about a dragon before he was conceived.
 Since then, the dragon has been closely associated with the Emperor of China and was used as a symbol of imperial power.
-In these imperial times, it was a crime for common people to use anything related to dragons.
+In these imperial times, it was a crime for ordinary people to use anything related to dragons.

 The Symbolism behind the Chinese Dragon

-I still remember the 2008 opening ceremony for the Olympic Games and how the Chinese culture was impeccably represented, and dragons were one of the pieces in the puzzle of the performance.
-And let’s not forget the huge celebrations that took place in China and other Asian countries in 2012, which was the year of the dragon.
+I still remember the 2008 Olympic Games opening ceremony and how Chinese culture was impeccably represented, and dragons were one of the pieces in the performance.
+And let’s not forget the vast celebrations in China and other Asian countries in 2012, which was the year of the dragon.

 Dragons are deeply rooted in every corner of Chinese culture, from legends to festivals, arts, astrology, idioms, and even names.
-While Western cultures view dragons as evil beings living in caves and mountains, Chinese dragons are friendly, auspicious, and powerful and live at the bottom of lakes and rivers and in cloudy skies.
+While Western cultures view dragons as evil beings living in caves and mountains, Chinese dragons are friendly, auspicious, and powerful and live at the bottom of lakes, rivers, and cloudy skies.

 Imperial power, surmounting power over rain, water, weather, and good fortune are the main traits the Chinese dragon symbolizes in China.
 The imperial power drawn from the dragon could be found in the carvings on the furniture, stairs, walkways and even the emperor’s clothes, with dragon emblems adorning all of them.